Government Surplus Military Vehicle Auctions: Tips & Advice

 See above!
 Inspect or you might get surprised,

 > How long does it really take after you win something

 My first EUC purchase took nearly 5 months.
 Others have

 been in a week.

 The MV Mailing List is no longer active, but you can find a good crowd at SteelSoldiers.com for this purpose.

 Help and More Information

-There is a good Help and FAQ page on the Government Liquidation.com web site.
+There is a good Help and FAQ page on the Government Liquidation.com web site and similar information at GovPlanet.com.
 Pay special attention to the section called Understanding Lot Descriptions.
 Although not everyone is so cautious, when you are a beginner you should never buy anything you did not personally inspect.
 Remember, if you win the bidding, you have to go get it.
 And let me say it one more time: "AS-IS, WHERE-IS".
 Don't assume anything you have not seen yourself.
 For example, the military unit which released a truck to surplus might have cannibalized the master cylinder.
 Un-oh, did you check the brakes?
 No?
 Good luck getting home.